More Salmon Shark Images -

 Well defined caudal keel.
 Second smaller caudal

-keel below first.
+keel on tail.
 Large crescent shaped caudal fin.
 Dorsal coloration

 slate grey to grey/brown.
 Underside off-white with many irregular dark spots